biolab/orange2/docs/reference/rst/Orange.data.filter.rst

 .. class:: ValueFilterContinous

-    Accepts the continuous values within (or without) the given interval.
+    Subfilter for values of continuous features.

-    .. attribute:: min, ref
+    .. attribute:: min / ref

-        Lower bound of the interval (``min`` and ``ref`` are aliases for the same attribute.
+        Lower bound of the interval (``min`` and ``ref`` are aliases for the same attribute).

     .. attribute:: max